 Lion’s Pride Jouvert was BESS from start to finish.
 I don’t even know where that big crowd came from, but I had a time.

 And now for Carnival day.
-The concept was Riddim and Road, where masqueraders were allowed to wear a costume from a previous carnival and come.
+The concept was Riddim and Road, where masqueraders were allowed to wear a costume from a previous carnival.
 Riddim and Road was held on an open track with a truck and a refreshments truck that served drinks to masqueraders.
 The best concept of this event was that you got the feel for the road without having to pay the high price of a costume.
 The crowd was not as big as I anticipated but I will say because it was the first time the event took place, it’s going to require time to grow.
 I had such a good time though playing mas intimately with a few carnival chasers I know.
 I see greatness for this event in the future.

 Will you be at Hookie Carnival Weekend next year ?